 "You look homeless."
 "I was flying literally all day.
 I was not trying to win a fashion award."
 "Yeah, but you can still be comfy and cute.
 Like me."
 "You look like the rich mom that pours vodka in her coffee before PTA meetings."
 "Thank you!"
 "That wasn't a compliment."
 My sister's boyfriend, Kyle, was playing chauffeur and laughed at my comment, making me instantly like him.
 My sister rolled her eyes, a smile creeping up on her face.
-We went and got In-N-Out (overrated), and I saw her apartment for the first time.

-It was a cute one bedroom close to downtown Sacramento and perfect for her.
-I spent the first night on an air mattress that took up her entire living room, dreaming of the SoCal vacay she had promised me.
+We got In-N-Out (overrated) and I saw her apartment for the first time.
+It was a cute one bedroom, close to downtown Sacramento and perfect for her.
+I spent the first night on an air mattress that took up her entire living room, dreaming of the So-Cal vacay she had promised me.
 I spent the next few days in Sacramento exploring the city with my sister.
 We spent a lot of time shopping and eating, like any good vacation.
-On December 23 (my family calls it Christmas Eve Eve), Kyle, my sister, and I all piled into Kyle's SUV to head to Los Angeles (LA).
+On December 23 (my family calls it Christmas Eve Eve), Kyle, my sister, and I all piled into Kyle's SUV to head to LA.
 It was a long drive, so I settled in, organizing my Spotify library and cleaning out my phone's camera roll to pass the time.
 When we finally made it to Newport Beach, it felt unreal.

-Kyle and my sister had rented a gorgeous house that was a five-minute walk from downtown Newport and a one-minute walk to the beach.
-We had a patio that looked out toward the ocean and I got my own room with a real bed!
-We unloaded the car, pulling out suitcases, duffle bags, and box after box of wrapped presents.
-My sister also insisted on lugging a pathetic four-foot tree with us for the holidays, so we had to set that up too.
-She forgot to bring ornaments, so we hung our stockings on the branches, hoping the bowing plastic branches would hold the weight of our knitted socks.
+Kyle and my sister had rented a gorgeous house that was a fiveminute walk from downtown Newport and a one-minute walk to the beach.
+We had a patio that looked toward the ocean, and I got my own room with a real bed!
+We unloaded the car and pulled out suitcases, duffle bags, and box after box of wrapped presents.
+My sister also insisted on lugging a pathetic four-foot tree with us for the holidays, so we had to set that up, too.
+She forgot to bring ornaments, so we hung our stockings on the branches and hoped the bowing plastic branches would hold the weight of our knitted socks.
 As with any vacation, we spent most of our time enjoying the surrounding sights.
-Almost every day was a new mini road trip, giving me a chance to discover Southern California.
-We walked around downtown LA, watched the sun set over the Santa Monica Pier, and went hiking on some nearby trails.
-The days we stayed in Newport were spent tanning on the beach, enjoying the simplicity of vacation life.
-We had no responsibilities or deadlines to stress over.
+Almost every day was a new mini road trip, giving me a chance to discover southern California.
+We walked around downtown watched the sun set over the Santa Monica Pier, and went hiking on some nearby trails.
+Days we stayed in Newport were spent tanning on the beach, enjoying the simplicity of vacation life.
+We had responsibilities or deadlines to stress over.
 I never wanted to leave.

-She was right.
-Something about Newport made it easy to forget we were in a pandemic.
-There was no tape marking six-feet distances on the sidewalks, no doors littered with signs to wear a mask, and honestly very few masks in sight at all.
-It was as if COVID-19 never touched Newport, and I loved it.
-I was so tired of seeing reminders of our new normal everywhere I turned, but here, there were none.

-[&]quot;They call it the Newport Bubble," my sister explained to me one night on the beach.
+"They call it the Newport Bubble," my sister explained to me one night on the beach.
 We had found a lifeguard stand earlier that day and came back after dark to sit on it and enjoy the ocean sounds.

-[&]quot;Why?
+"Why?
 Because everyone who lives here is rich and doesn't have the concerns of normal people?"

-[&]quot;Kind of, yeah.
+"Kind of, yeah.
 People just don't care here.
 Everyone is laid back and just does their own thing.
 That's why it's so nice to vacation here: you can feel like that for a little bit."